nmolaei7878/PartyPlan/README.md

   - Desktop size got a route indicator
   - Other parts of the UI are responsive now
 - **Test**
-  - Added several unit & component tests using React Testing Library and Jest
+  - Added several component tests using React Testing Library
 - **Readme**
   - Readme got updated using the markup language